espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

     ESP_ERROR_CHECK(esp_wifi_set_storage(WIFI_STORAGE_FLASH));
     ESP_ERROR_CHECK(esp_wifi_start());

-After initializing LwIP and Wi-Fi, the process of getting an ESP-MESH network up and running can be summarized into the following three steps:
+After initializing LwIP and Wi-Fi, the process of getting an ESP-WIFI-MESH network up and running can be summarized into the following three steps:

 1. :ref:`mesh-initialize-mesh`
 2. :ref:`mesh-configuring-mesh`